 Example: Order of Operations (algebra)

 Students who learn best through written sources are reading and writing learners.
 If you align with this learning style, you may perform better when you have access to written information.
-This may include flashcards, textbooks, worksheets—basically, any material that’s heavy in text.
+This may include flashcards, textbooks, worksheets—basically, any material that’s text-heavy.

 If you identify with this learning style, you can likely strengthen your understanding through reading or writing about concepts and definitions.

-You may find it helpful to take copious notes in class, which can help retain information.
+You may find it helpful to take copious notes in class, which can help you retain information.
 In addition, it might be useful to take notes while you study or read your textbook, and keep them to look back on.
 When reviewing for an exam, try writing out concepts and definitions to strengthen your recall ability.

-If you have a kinaesthetic learning style, you’ll probably benefit from lessons involving physical interactions, hands-on activities, and movement.
-You may learn best when using physical models/diagrams or participating in a hands-on experiment.
+If you have a kinaesthetic learning style, you probably benefit from lessons involving physical interactions, hands-on activities, and movement.
+You may learn best when using physical models/diagrams or participating in an interactive experiment.

-Once you know that this is how you learn, you can mention to your teacher that you’d appreciate some hands-on lessons.
+Once you know that this is how you learn, you can mention to your teacher that you’d appreciate more hands-on activities.
 And many teachers will be thrilled to implement non-traditional days into their year!
 For instance, some science teachers like to do an activity where students create their own representation of the brain using candy or other materials.

 As a kinesthetic learner, you may find that taking practice exams in an exam-like setting helps you absorb information and perform better.
-This might be because your body will remember the exam setting, subconsciously, and then feel more comfortable in that environment when the real exam comes.
+The reason for this is that your body will subconsciously remember the exam setting, & then you’ll feel more comfortable in that environment when the real exam rolls around.